jojozhuang/jojozhuang.github.io/_posts/2016-03-06-installing-nodejs-and-npm.md

 $ npm -v
 ```

-## 3. Install Node.js and NPM on Mac
+## 3. Installing Node.js and NPM on Mac
 Updates Homebrew with a list of the latest version of Node.
 ```sh
 $ brew update